dartharnold/EDTS/doc/find.md

 The **find** tool allows you to find systems and stations using partial matches.

 ## Examples ##
+Once the [First Run Setup](firstrun.md) is done, the script can be used:

 `python find.py 'Turd*'`

 ```